Frequently Asked Questions

 The curriculum also includes introductory lessons on criminal justice and behavioral health for those interested in general cross-training materials.

-The entire curriculum—including the Presentations for the two introductory lessons and the Prep Work, Presentations, Activities, and Quizzes for the eight instructional modules—is designed to take approximately 32 hours to complete.
-However, individual group members can complete a significant portion of the curriculum, such as completing the Prep Work, viewing the Presentations, and taking the Quizzes, on their own.
-For ideas for delivery schedules, see Coordinating the Delivery of the Curriculum.
+The entire curriculum—including the presentations for the two introductory lessons and the prep work, presentations, activities, and quizzes for the eight instructional modules—is designed to take approximately 32 hours to complete.
+However, individual group members can complete a significant portion of the curriculum, such as completing the prep work, viewing the presentations, and taking the quizzes, on their own.
+For ideas for delivery schedules, see the Handbook for Facilitators.

 It is important to note that the curriculum has flexible components that can be delivered in different ways to meet the needs of diverse users, and groups may not need or want to complete the full curriculum.
 For example, an existing mental health court rethinking its target population may simply want to complete Module 4: Target Population.
 A group considering starting a mental health court may complete part of the curriculum, decide that a mental health court is not appropriate for their jurisdiction, and decide to focus only on specific issues in subsequent modules.